AI Image Glasses Reflections Don't Match the Scene

 When this is not on you

-Stable Diffusion 1.5 and SDXL base have essentially no understanding of geometric reflection.
-Even with perfect prompting you’ll get plausible but non-physical results.
-If your project demands physically correct reflections (commercial work, product shots), use 3D rendering or composite.
+Stable Diffusion 1.5 and SDXL base have essentially no understanding of geometric reflection; even with perfect prompting you get plausible but non-physical results.
+The 2026 frontier models are noticeably better but still imperfect: as of June 2026 GPT Image 2 fails the standard “Rubik’s Cube mirror reflection” spatial-reasoning test, and FLUX.2 can render the wrong side of a subject in a mirror.
+So if your project demands physically correct reflections (commercial work, product shots, anything seen at 100% zoom), don’t fight the model — use 3D rendering or composite the reflection in.

 Also, the human eye is pattern-trained to notice broken reflections in eyeglasses specifically (we look at faces with glasses constantly).
 What feels obviously wrong to you may not register to most viewers — pick your battles.